zinic/crawl/core.md

 A grab is an attack skill that costs 1 energy point.

 Characters that are grabbed may not move from away from their oppressor until they win an opposed strength check.
 In addition, the game master may add additional restrictions to the character when using a weapon or item held in the hand of a grabbed arm.

-#### Grapple

-Any character that has been grabbed may be grappled.
-Grappling a target character requires an opposed strength check between the attacker and the target.
-If the attacker wins this check, the target is considered grappled.

-To escape a grapple a target must make an opposed strength check against the character they are grappled by **at a modifier of -2**.
-If successful, the target regains their turn and is considered free.
-The target is released in the same map cell and is considered squeezing with the character that was grappling them.

-A grapple is an attack skill that costs 1 energy point.

-Characters that are grappled may not move at all.
-They may only attempt skills that do require movement or they may attempt to break from the grapple.

 #### Charging